ProjectOrangeBox/orange/README.md

 This file must return a PHP array

 It is common practice to not committing your `.env` file to version control.

-You can think of them as Drupals settings.php file

 `/application`
 As the name indicates the Application folder contains all the code of your application that you are building.